tonyxrmdavidson/e2e-test-suite/README.md

 1. Go to https://cloud.redhat.com/ and click on **Create an account**
 2. You can choose _Personal_ or _Corporate_
-3. Fill all the required data for the alien user and create the account
+3. Fill all the required and optional data fields for the alien user and create the account

 > This will create the Alien user in a new organization